-Since his appointment, Ambassador Al Otaiba has made a positive impact on UAE-US relations, strengthening bilateral security and economic cooperation, and increasing cultural understanding between the two countries.
-His leadership with this bilateral relationship has extended to his support of the UAE USA United campaign.
+Throughout his career as Ambassador of the UAE, Yousef Al Otaiba has focused on making a positive impact on UAE-US relations, strengthening bilateral security and economic cooperation, and increasing cultural understanding between the two countries.
+The Ambassador's diplomatic efforts with this bilateral relationship has extended to his support of the UAE USA United campaign.
 As strong allies and close friends with shared interests and common values, the UAE and US work together to promote regional security, create economic prosperity and address worldwide challenges.

 Regional Security and International Peace

 Ambassador Al Otaiba has led UAE efforts to increase defense and counterterrorism cooperation with the United States and other allied nations.
-He proudly represents the only Arab country to join the US on all six armed forces over the last 25 years, including the campaign against ISIS.
+As Emirati Ambassador, he proudly represents the only Arab country to join the US on all six armed forces over the last 25 years, including the campaign against ISIS.
 Setting new standards for bilateral security around the world, he played a critical role in facilitating the landmark US-UAE 123 Agreement for Peaceful Civilian Nuclear Energy Cooperation in 2009.
-He also previously served as a board member for the EastWest Institute, where he worked with thought leaders to develop sustainable solutions to regional and global challenges.
+He also previously served as a board member for the EastWest Institute, where he worked with thought leaders to develop sustainable solutions to regional and international challenges.

 As a major advocate for the region’s ongoing peace process, Ambassador Al Otaiba’s op-ed in Yedioth Ahronoth made headlines for addressing Israel’s plans to annex territory in the occupied West Bank.
-This publication ultimately laid the groundwork for the historic Abraham Accords, which were signed in September 2020 and marked the first step towards normalization of diplomatic relations between Israel and an Arab state in over 25 years.
+This publication ultimately laid the groundwork for the historic Abraham Accord agreement, which was signed in September 2020 and marked the first step towards normalization of diplomatic relations between Israel and an Arab state in over 25 years.

 Trade, Culture and Innovation

 The Ambassador also works closely with his counterparts in government and with business leaders to promote greater UAE and US economic, trade and commercial ties.
-Since his appointment, bilateral trade increased significantly, solidifying the UAE’s position as the US’s largest trading partner in the Middle East and North Africa.
-During his appointment, UAE and US governments established a formal Economic Policy Dialogue and cooperated on ways to streamline travel between both countries.
+Since his appointment, bilateral trade has increased significantly, solidifying the UAE’s position as the US’ largest trading partner in the MENA region.
+During his appointment, the UAE and US governments established a formal Economic Policy Dialogue and cooperated on ways to streamline travel between both countries.

 Religious Tolerance and Inclusion

-Ambassador Al Otaiba spends time promoting inclusion and religious freedom worldwide.
-On behalf of the UAE Embassy he supported 2019’s “Year of Tolerance,” a movement to encourage peace, respect and acceptance across all cultures and backgrounds.
-That same year, Ambassador Al Otaiba joined the Board of Directors for the Special Olympics and played a key role in the initiative to host the World Games in the UAE capital, the first Special Olympics World Games held in the Middle East and North Africa.
+Ambassador Al Otaiba champions inclusion and religious tolerance worldwide.
+On behalf of the UAE Embassy he supported 2019’s “Year of Tolerance” movement which encouraged peace, respect and acceptance across all cultures and backgrounds.
+That same year, Ambassador Al Otaiba joined the Board of Directors for the Special Olympics and played a key role in the initiative to host the World Games in the UAE capital, the first Special Olympics Games held in the MENA region.

-In addition to advocating for people of determination, his leadership directed the UAE Embassy towards a number of multicultural efforts, including a virtual interfaith discussion during the coronavirus pandemic.
+His leadership has also directed the UAE Embassy in Washington, DC towards a number of multicultural efforts, including a virtual interfaith discussion during the coronavirus pandemic.
 In February 2019, he supported Pope Francis’ three-day visit to the UAE to promote interfaith cooperation and foster peace and goodwill among the followers of the world’s religions.
-As the first-ever pontiff to step foot on the Arabian Peninsula, Pope Francis joined Grand Imam of Al Azhar in signing the Human Fraternity document for World Peace and Living Together and unveiled future plans to build the Abrahamic Family House in the UAE capital.
+As the first-ever pontiff to step foot on the Arabian Peninsula, Pope Francis joined Grand Imam of Al Azhar in signing the Human Fraternity document for World Peace and Living Together and unveiled future plans to build the now completed Abrahamic Family House in the UAE capital.

 Philanthropy and Community Development

-Ambassador Al Otaiba has also led the UAE’s significant commitment to philanthropic activities in the US.
-The program is predicated on preserving and advancing the strong relationship between the UAE and the United States.
-In 2009, he facilitated a transformational gift to launch the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Medical Center in DC, and he has personally assisted Children’s National with its fundraising efforts.
-His passion for sports inspired the UAE Embassy’s Community Soccer program, which has constructed 11 soccer fields around the US to benefit kids in underserved communities.
+Ambassador Al Otaiba has also led the UAE’s commitment to support philanthropic activities in the US.
+These programs are predicated on preserving and advancing the strong relationship between the UAE and the US.
+In 2009, he facilitated a transformational gift to launch the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National Medical Center in Washington, DC, and he has personally assisted Children’s National with its fundraising efforts.
+His passion for sports inspired the UAE Embassy’s Community Soccer program, which has facilitated the construction of 12 all-weather soccer fields around the US to benefit kids in underserved communities.

 Public Leadership